manavsehgal/reactspeedcoding/manuscript/c00-introduction.md

 {pagebreak}

+## Development Environment

+This book assumes you have access to a Mac or Linux environment.

+A> ## Are you on Windows?
+A> You can try any of the Cloud based code editors which offer Linux Development A> environment within the convenience of your web browser.
+A> You can start with a generous free account with basic stack including A> Node.js already setup for you.
+A> [Cloud9][8] is our favorite, other options include [Nitrous][9].

+On Mac or Linux you can use your favorite code editor.
+This book is written using [Atom][10].
+Atom gets you started coding by just dragging and dropping a folder onto the editor.
+You can then add power user features as you grow with Atom using custom packages, code snippets, among others.

+{pagebreak}

 ## Measuring speed

 So it will be nice to define some baseline measurements of speed and see if we can improve